Table of Contents

-In the 18th century, Birmingham was a centre of development in science and technology which lead to innovation in manufacturing and would lead in turn to the first Industrial Revolution (c.1760-1820).
-This was because the city enjoyed more political and economical freedom than some parts of the country and economical factors that favoured entepreneurs.
+In the 18th century, Birmingham was a centre of development in science and technology which lead to innovation in manufacturing and in turn to the first Industrial Revolution (c.1760-1820).
+This was because the city enjoyed more political and economical freedom than some parts of the country and also economical factors that favoured entepreneurs.
 One important innovation in 1775 was the industrial steam engine by James Watt and Matthew Boulton, which would power manufacturing machinery.
 At this stage Birmingham was the third most populous city in England.

 In 1713, the first button maker to be recorded by name, Justin Amarongen or Amoronger, died.
 In 1739, Mr Baddeley, who invented tools that assisted button production, such as the oval chuck, retired.
 From the 1730s onwards John Taylor (originally a cabinet maker) was successful in the mass production of gilded metal buttons.
-He was a pioneer in the use of the process of division of labour and an expert in jappaning.
+He was a pioneer in the use of the process of division of labour and an expert in japanning( black enamelling).
 He also made steel buttons.
 The weekly produce of buttons alone at his works was at one time estimated at not less than £800 a week.
 In 1749 Matthew Boulton junior joined his father’s metal button making business.
 He perfected the production of cut-steel buttons.
 Such buttons sold at 140 guineas per gross.

 As well as metal items, the city also produced buttons of fabric, wood, bone, horn, glass and pearl shell.
 Sketchley’s Directory of 1767 lists the variety of button manufacturing: ” This branch is very extensive and is distinguished under the following Heads viz.
-Gilt, Plated, Silvered, Lacquered (possibly jappaned), and Pinchback [pinchbeck], the beautiful New Manufacture Platina, Inlaid (with cut steel studs), Glass, Horn, Ivory, and Pearl: Metal Buttons such as Bath, Hard and Soft White, &c. there is likewise made Link Buttons in most of the above Metals, as well as of Paste, Stones, &c. in short the vast Variety of sorts in both Branches is really amazing, and we may with Truth aver that this is the cheapest Market in the World for these Articles.”
+Gilt, Plated, Silvered, Lacquered (possibly japanned), and Pinchback [pinchbeck], the beautiful New Manufacture Platina, Inlaid (with cut steel studs), Glass, Horn, Ivory, and Pearl: Metal Buttons such as Bath, Hard and Soft White, &c. there is likewise made Link Buttons in most of the above Metals, as well as of Paste, Stones, &c. in short the vast Variety of sorts in both Branches is really amazing, and we may with Truth aver that this is the cheapest Market in the World for these Articles.”
 Note: Pinchbeck, ‘Platina’ and ‘Bath’ were fine brasses which mimicked the look of gold.
-Papier-mache buttons were patented by a Mr Clay in 1778.
+Papier-maché buttons were patented by a Mr Clay in 1778.

-After a ban on importing pearl buttons at the end of the 18th century, Birmingham became famous for production of mother-of-pearl buttons, the shells being imported from Australia, Malaysia, the South Pacific and the Americas.
+After a ban on importing pearl buttons at the end of the 18th century, Birmingham became famous for production of mother-of-pearl buttons; the shells being imported from Australia, Malaysia, the South Pacific and the Americas.
 According to the website ‘oldcopper.org’ , “ … in 1780 there were 104 listed button manufacturers, at a time when men were paid 7 shillings a week and children one shilling a week when they reached the ripe old age of ten years.”

 In the late 18th century, most button production was done by families in their own yards, each performing a given step in the process of making a button.
 The city was able to compete with local manufacturing in places like France and Holland as they were price competitive due to the mechanical and labouring processes they had developed.
-Portugal and Spain ended up prohibiting Birmingham metal ware from being imported to protect their manufacturers.
+Portugal and Spain ended up prohibiting Birmingham metal ware from being imported to protect their own manufacturers.

-Around 1837 gilt buttons went out of fashion, however some manufacturers continue to make these for uniforms or fancy wear, whilst others converted to materials such as brass, jet, ivory, Florentine and silk (covered), tortoiseshell, pearl, bone, and horn buttons.
+Around 1837 gilt buttons went out of fashion, however some manufacturers continued to make these for uniforms or fancy wear, whilst others converted to materials such as brass, jet, ivory, Florentine and silk (covered), tortoiseshell, pearl, bone, and horn buttons.
 Fancy silk buttons with a centred pattern patented by William Elliott were very successful and popular for a while.
 Porcelain and glass buttons were not produced in Birmingham at this stage.
 The fashion was for fewer and less ornate buttons than previously.

-In 1841 R. Prosser of Birmingham patented a method for making porcelain buttons, and the 3-fold linen button invented by Humphrey Jeffries and patented by John Ashton.
+In 1841 R. Prosser of Birmingham patented a method for making porcelain buttons, and the 3-fold linen button was invented by Humphrey Jeffries and patented by John Ashton.
 This would completely overtake the Dorset button for use in underclothing.

 c.1857: Vegetable ivory, or Corozo nut, introduced to the button trade.